News & info

 Even if a large scale roadmapping deployment is intended, it is sensible to start with small steps to help scope, design and de-risk the initiative, as an iterative learning process.
 It is important to demonstrate benefits early, and the method is often initially deployed in a diagnostic or problem solving mode.
 Roadmapping can also provide a useful 'completeness check' for strategic plans, with gaps and inconsistencies quickly revealed.
 A senior manager from Philips once said that roadmaps are like 'dirty mirrors', revealing the bad as well as the good - don't blame the tool, sort it out, updating the roadmap along the way to support navgation.

-With the timeline reversed, the roadmapping structure provides a useful framework for application to historical developments and projects, as a research instrument and diagnostic, to learn from the past.
+With the timeline reversed, roadmapping provides a useful framework for application to historical developments and projects, as a research instrument and diagnostic, to learn from the past.
 This has been used for longitudinal case studies in research, to better understand the dynamics of technology-intensive industrial emergence and transformation, and within companies to support innovation process and post-project review.

 Roadmapping and change management